GeorgeWebDevCy/gn-additional-stock-location/README.md

 ## Location Name Meta

-Each product stores the name of the secondary location in a read-only meta field.
-This field also appears on the product page so customers can see which location is active.
+Each product stores the active location name in a dropdown field so you can choose between your predefined locations.
+The selected name also appears on the product page so customers can see which location is active.

 ## Updates